 Will Graph You! / We Are the Mathletes!” – “We Will Graph You”

-encourages students step-by-step to graph a given function (there's a version
+gives students step-by-step encouragement to graph a given function (there's

-for "general form" parabolas and a version adapted from a John A.
+a version for "general form" parabolas and a version adapted from a

-Carter lyric for "slope-intercept form" lines) as they chant over
+John A. Carter lyric for "slope-intercept form" lines) as they

 version was republished to accompany a story in